wallnerryan/pxdocs-backup/content/deploy-license.md

 disableprevnext: true
 ---

 PX-Backup licenses are managed through PX-Central.
+By default PX-Backup includes a 30 day trial license.
+Contact [Portworx support](mailto:support@portworx.com) to purchase an enterprise license.

 Perform the following steps to add your license:

 1. From the PX-Central dashboard, select the license icon on the left side of the screen: